 Val Thorens apres ski, and nightlife

-One of the highlights in Val Thorens is the renowned La Folie Douce, a well-known après-ski venue that can be accessed by the Plein Sud chairlift.
+• La Folie Douce: a well-known après-ski venue that can be accessed by the Plein Sud chairlift.
 This hotspot offers a unique blend of high-altitude partying with live DJs, singers, dancers, and its signature Champagne showers.

-Another notable location is the Bar 360, situated at the foot of the Moraine chairlift.
-Known for its high-energy après-ski parties, it features live music performances every day, followed by a DJ spinning popular tracks to keep the crowd energized.
+• Bar 360: another notable location situated at the foot of the Moraine chairlift.
+Known for its high-energy après-ski parties, it features live music performances every day

-For those looking for a more relaxed yet vibrant ambiance, the Snesko, a Danish bar known for its wild parties and traditional Scandinavian 'glogg', is definitely worth a visit.
+• The Snesko: a Danish bar known for its wild parties and traditional Scandinavian 'glogg'

 Back to top